The suspended free loop space of a symmetric space: Technical recollections

 According to \cite{Wolf} 8.12.2 this class includes spheres, complex and quaternionic projective spaces and the Cayley projective plane, but no other compact, simply connected spaces.

-The purpose of the following short general discussion is not to cover all rank 1 spaces simultaneously, but rather an attempt to explain the facts we will need in \ref{sec:Cayley} about the most exotic of these spaces, the Cayley projective plane.

-Let $\MM$ be a compact globally symmetric space of rank 1 and dimension $m$.
+Let $\MM$ be a compact symmetric space of rank 1.
 Since it is compact, it has a finite diameter.
 By compactness, there exists two points on $\MM$ with distance equal to the diameter.
 By the Hopf-Rinow theorem, these two points are joined by a minimal geodesic of length equal to the diameter of $\MM$.
+Define the {\em antipodal set} of a point $x\in \MM$ by